 - Creation of a carbon sink of 2.5 to 3 GtCO2e through additional forest and tree cover by 2030.

-While India indicated in its updated NDC that achieving its 50% non-fossil capacity target would require international support, it is already on track to achieve 60-67% non-fossil capacity by 2030 under current policies.
+While India indicated in its updated NDC that achieving the 50% non-fossil capacity target would require international support, it is already on track to achieve 60% or more non-fossil capacity by 2030 under current policies.

-We rate this target as "Critically insufficient" when compared to the level of reductions needed on India’s territory to be consistent with limiting warming to 1.5°C. Substantial improvement is needed in this target and India will need international support to get onto a 1.5°C pathway.
+We rate this target as "Critically insufficient" when compared to the level of reductions needed in India to be consistent with limiting warming to 1.5°C. Substantial improvement is needed in this target and India will need international support to get onto a 1.5°C pathway.

-We interpret India’s emissions-intensity target as being its unconditional contribution to limiting warming to 1.5°C. We rate this target against what India’s fair share contribution under the Agreement should be and find it to be “Insufficient.”
+We interpret India’s emissions-intensity target as being its unconditional contribution to limiting warming to 1.5°C. We rate this target against what India’s fair share contribution should be and find it to be “Insufficient.”

 With its updated NDC, India’s fair share rating improved by one category from "Highly insufficient" to "Insufficient", but a stronger target is needed if India is to contribute its fair share.

 In its National Forest Policy of 1988 India has set a target of bringing 33% of its geographical area under forest cover.
-As of 2021, forest and tree cover accounts for 24.6% of country’s geographical area and have increased only marginally since 2013 (from 24%).
+As of 2021, forest and tree cover accounts for 24.6% of the country’s geographical area, an only marginal increase since 2013 (24%).